-The risk of death for asylum seekers and migrants crossing the central Mediterranean is one in 50.
-The vast majority – 95% – of those who attempt the passage have come via Libya, a country in domestic turmoil.
+The risk of death for asylum seekers and migrants crossing the central Mediterranean is one in fifty.
+The vast majority – 95% – of those who attempt this passage have come via Libya, a country in domestic turmoil.
 A recent investigation by NewsDeeply details the impact of E.U. states’ politicking and policies on the security of vulnerable people who make the crossing, as well as those trapped inside Libya.

 The impact of this has been multifaceted: not only has it resulted in the ceding of primary search and rescue responsibility to NGOs, but it has encroached on EU policies from foreign affairs to aid and development.
 Giulia Lagana, E.U. migration and asylum analyst at the Open Society European Policy Institute, has said that “development targets, democracy and human rights, and even security in fragile areas, are being sidelined in the search for quick fixes to stem arrivals or step up migrant returns.”